 Action movie tactics sound foolproof.
 No one needs to know.
 It might have the opposite effect though.
 Imagine a room full of desperate phone addicts waving their devices around trying to find a signal so they can hashtag where they are right now.
 It doesn't stop the recording happening, only the releasing of the recording into the world.
 The people missing from the big group photo immediately after the ceremony are the ones who have dashed off to find a better signal (ie: out of range of your jamming device) so they can be the first to Facebook-congratulate you: #iwasthere

 Celebrants' services now include saying a little word to the gathering before the ceremony to make sure they understand what an unplugged wedding is and how to go about it.
 Along the lines of "keep your phones in your pockets, and your hands out of your pockets".
 Don't let them mention the "Emergency Exits" though — there's a good reason why flight attendants talk about all the safety features on an aeroplane, it reduces some people's flying anxiety to know that there's lots of backup.
-But, if you're in a perfectly normal building and someone takes the time to tell you where the (very clearly marked) emergency exits are you do start to wonder what emergency they're expecting to happen, which will have the net effect of raising some people's anxiety.
+But, if you're in a perfectly normal building and someone takes the time to tell you where the (very clearly marked) emergency exits are you do start to wonder what emergency they're expecting to happen, creating the very anxiety one is trying to dampen.

 An advantage of the live announcement is that they tend to explain the reason for having an unplugged wedding including these two facts: